Skids (band): Songs from a Haunted Ballroom

 After issuing an acoustic album in 2019, the band (including Big Country's Bruce and Jamie Watson) returned in 2021 with a covers album called Songs from a Haunted Ballroom.
 The album was recorded as a tribute to a music venue called the Kinema Ballroom in Dunfermline, Scotland (opened in 1938 but now the Kinema Restaurant Global Fusion Buffet) and features covers of tracks by The Clash, The Adverts, Sex Pistols, Magazine and Ultravox! as well as re-recordings of their own "The Saints Are Coming" and "Into the Valley".

 Destination Düsseldorf

-A new album, Destination Düsseldorf, has been announced for March 2023.
+A new album entitled Destination Düsseldorf was announced in March 2023 and was released as a vinyl LP, and CD on the 30 June 2023 via Last Night From Glasgow records (Cat No. LNFG117).

+On 27 September 2023 Richard Jobson released a statement on the band's official website announcing that for the foreseeable future Bruce and Jamie Watson would be stepping down to focus on their work with Big Country.
+Replacing them would be long time collaborators and friends Martin Metcalfe and Fin Wilson (The Filthy Tongues).
+Both had written material for the recent albums Burning Cities and Destination Düsseldorf.
+Nick Hernandez continues on drums and Dunfermline born Connor Whyte takes over on guitar.

+The changes allowed the Skids to honour upcoming tours of the UK, Australia and Europe.